Chain-of-Influence: Tracing Interdependencies Across Time and Features in Clinical Predictive Modelings: Experiments

 \subsubsection{Chronic Kidney Disease (CKD) Dataset}

-Our primary evaluation utilizes a proprietary longitudinal CKD dataset capturing gradual kidney function deterioration over extended periods, making it ideal for evaluating temporal-feature interdependencies in chronic disease progression.

-The cohort comprises 1,422 CKD patients monitored over 24 months at 3-month intervals (8 time points), with 38 clinical features spanning demographics, comorbidities, laboratory biomarkers, and healthcare utilization.
-The prediction target is progression to End-Stage Renal Disease (ESRD), occurring in 6.0\% of patients—a critical endpoint requiring dialysis or transplantation.
+Our primary evaluation uses a proprietary longitudinal CKD cohort with scheduled nephrology follow-ups.
+By protocol, patients revisit every three months, yielding a regularly sampled sequence of 1,422 patients over 24 months (8 visits), with 38 features spanning demographics, comorbidities, laboratory biomarkers, and utilization.
+The prediction target is progression to End-Stage Renal Disease (ESRD), with 6.0\% prevalence.